 Good visitor washroom experience is more important than ever these days.
 There’s pressure on all organisations to cut their water use, and washrooms are typically one of the most wasteful areas of water use in a building.
 Excessive water use in washrooms also has a knock on effect on an organisation’s carbon footprint.
-Additionally, the pandemic has bought the issue of hand hygiene to the fore and consumers now are much more hygiene-aware, expecting to see touch-free taps and other contactless options as standard.
+Additionally, the pandemic brought the issue of hand hygiene to the fore and consumers now are much more hygiene-aware, expecting to see touch-free taps and other contactless options as standard.

 Traditional washrooms can be extremely wasteful of both water and energy and can generate significant amounts of waste and have a substantial carbon footprint.
 However, this is one area of the organisation where it is possible to make very significant improvements relatively easily.
 Here are a range of suggestions to consider, some will be most relevant to those who are considering a washroom refit but others can easily be deployed in existing washrooms.